Help us fight the radical environmental initiative to permanently protect 30 percent of our Nation's land and oceans by 2030.

 Proponents argue that climate impacts are human-caused, and permanently preserving 30% of America’s land and oceans is necessary to reverse climate change.
 This action must be taken immediately, they claim, to avoid impacts on the ecosystem and wildlife.
 However, the science and data do not justify these extreme policy measures.

 30 x 30 is an unconstitutional policy shift, moving us from a nation founded on private property principles to one controlled by the administrative state.

 Get the latest information by subscribing free to the Liberty Matters news service.

 Download the Guide to get a quick summary of the key facts, and the model resolutions your local governments can pass to oppose 30 x 30.

-Download, share and print the two page flyer to quickly get your community aware of this agenda.
+Download, share and print the two page flyer to quickly get your community educated.

 The Heritage Foundation released a report March 4, 2022 by Rob Gordon entitled "Lands and Habitat in the United States: A Reality Check."
 This report debunks many of the 30 x 30 myths environmentalists are using to support their agenda.

 Nebraska Governor Pete Ricketts has led the States in opposing 30 x 30.
 Learn why this agenda concerns him, and why he has taken critical steps to protect his State.